 It’s not uncommon for power tools to have multiple uses, but the versatility of an angle grinder surprises even the most experienced users out there.
-You can use grinders for sanding, sharpening, and polishing, but also cutting metal and handling different projects.
+You can use grinders for sanding, sharpening, polishing, cutting metal, and handling different projects.

-Would you like to learn how to grind concrete with an angle grinder?
-The truth is that the process of smoothing rough concrete with this tool is more interesting and easier than people thought.
+Would you like to learn how to grind Concrete with an angle grinder?
+The truth is that smoothing rough Concrete with this tool is more interesting and easier than people thought.
 Here is what you need to know about these tools and how to use them for grinding concrete floors!

 Table of Contents

 - 1. Can I Use an Angle Grinder to Level Concrete?